BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu16.04-a/bayeux-trunk_xubuntu16.04_report.rst

    aaaZZZ
 ..

+Important notice:
+You have to check carefully both environment variables above because it is frequent that some system administrators use them to setup by default some third party software.
+The keyword here is *by default* which means something you didn't ask for.
+Unfortunately, the excessive/improper usage of these environs (mostly ``LD_LIBRARY_PATH``) may ends to conflict while building Cadfael and/or Bayeux.

 * Dependencies:

-  It may be  useful to install additional system  packages to properly build Bayeux and  activate some of its features.
+  It is be  mandatory (or maybe useful) to install additional system  packages to properly build Bayeux and  activate some of its features.
 This is documented below.